-- 1. This is a "going forward" document.
-The approvals neighbors received, or changes that didn't get approval at all, are not precedents.
+1. This is a "going forward" document.
+The approvals neighbors received, or changes that didn't get approval at all, prior to October 2015 are not precedents.
 Further, these guidelines pertain to future changes.
-No one will be asked to change existing architectural features installed on his/her home. - 2.
-At this time, each architectural change requires an Architectural Change Application form.
-A "change" is defined as anything other than a like-for-like replacement.
-That includes all replacements, upgrades and additions.
-This takes the guesswork out for residents.
-Down the road, we hope to provide short-cuts for the more routine architectural changes, like new door color, but for now, the Board must review all exterior changes.
+Furthermore, no one will be asked to change existing architectural features that were installed on his/her home prior to October 2015.

+2. All replacements, changes and upgrades require an Architectural